Damon Wayans Jr.

 Wayans made his film debut in 1994 when he was cast in his father's feature film, Blankman, playing Young Kevin.
 He later appeared on his father's sitcom My Wife and Kids as John, one of Junior's friends.
 He later worked as a staff writer on the series.

-He appeared in and served as a writer on The Underground.
-Wayans Jr. also surprised audiences when he garnered a standing ovation during his debut appearance on Def Comedy Jam.
+Wayans began performing stand-up under the pseudonym Kyle Green, in an attempt to establish an identity separate from his family.[5][6]
+In 2006, he appeared in and served as a writer on The Underground under his real name.[7]
+Wayans also surprised audiences when he garnered a standing ovation during his debut appearance on Def Comedy Jam.[8]
 He starred in the Wayans family comedy Dance Flick as the film's main character, Thomas.
+In 2010, he appeared in the Adam McKay comedy film The Other Guys.[9]

-From April 2011 to May 2013, Wayans starred as Brad Williams, one of the lead characters in the ABC comedy series Happy Endings, alongside Eliza Coupe, Elisha Cuthbert, Zachary Knighton, Adam Pally, and Casey Wilson.
-Despite critical acclaim and a cult following, the show was cancelled by ABC after concluding its third season on May 3, 2013.
+From April 2011 to May 2013, Wayans starred as Brad Williams, one of the lead characters in the ABC comedy series Happy Endings, for which he was nominated for a Critics Choice Television Award and two NAACP Image Awards.
+Despite critical acclaim and a cult following, the show was cancelled by ABC after concluding its third season.

-On May 16, 2011, the Fox Network announced that it had picked up the Zooey Deschanel anchored comedy New Girl, which featured Wayans in the supporting role of Coach.
+On May 16, 2011, the Fox Network announced that it had picked up the Zooey Deschanel-anchored comedy New Girl, which featured Wayans in the supporting role of Coach.
 However, Happy Endings had already been picked up for a second season on rival network ABC.
-The producers of New Girl initially planned to recast Wayans' role, but later decided not to recast nor reshoot the pilot episode in which he appeared.[6]
-Instead, starting with the second episode, Wayans' character was substituted with Lamorne Morris,[7] playing the role of Winston, a former roommate who had been pursuing a professional basketball career in Latvia.
+The producers of New Girl initially planned to recast Wayans' role, but later decided not to recast nor reshoot the pilot episode in which he appeared.[10]
+Instead, starting with the second episode, Wayans' character was substituted with Lamorne Morris, playing the role of Winston.[11]

 Personal life